 There are only so many ways to write a college application essay.
 If you want to be a better writer than the other students vying to get into your dream school, you need to come out looking unique with your essay topic.
 College admissions officers read thousands of essays each admissions season.
 It makes perfect sense that there is usually a basket of topics students write about more often than others.
 Sports is a popular topic among student-athletes, and this makes sense, given the amount of time dedicated to training, practicing, and competing.
 Another popular theme is mission-related trips, especially those to impoverished nations.

 How to create a unique college essay

-Sports and the experiences gained during a mission trip are great topics, however, there are many others writing on these same topics.
+Sports and the experiences gained during a mission trip are great topics, but you have to keep in mind that there are thousands of others writing on these same topics.
 Put yourself in the shoes of the people reading these essays.
 After a while, they all may seem like a blur to them.
 Seeing the same topic repeatedly will not help you stand out unless framed uniquely.

 Just remember, a good essay coach should listen and support you throughout the entire process.
 They should never write an essay for you.
 Colleges want to know your authentic story.
-Be proud of who you are and what makes you special because that is what will get you accepted.
+Be proud of who you are and what makes you special.